xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/teaser_The_Spike.md

 Murrin took his famous hand cannon from under the table:

-> Gents, in orderly fashion walk through the door and continue in the street.
+-"Gents, in orderly fashion walk through the door and continue in the street.
-> I ain't cleaning again today.
+I ain't cleaning again today."

 ...